Volunteer registration for MESA Day

 MESA chapter meetings take place during the regular school year as extra-curricular activities.
 While chapters work throughout the year on projects for MESA day, short term projects which support the core MESA curriculum may take place also.
 For example, one of this year’s projects is figuring out low-cost, efficient mechanisms for water filtration and transportation.
 Occasionally volunteers with specialized expertise in areas that correspond with any of the projects will give audio/visual, or interactive presentations to students at a particular chapter, especially if it illustrates how a concept they are examining in their MESA meetings applies to real-life situations.
 Volunteers have also given presentations on similarly relevant topics, such as post-secondary education access, careers, and multiculturalism.

-For other volunteer opportunities contact us to tell us your interests.
+For all volunteer opportunities contact us to tell us your interests.